MaelLefeuvre/grups-rs/README.md

 ## Installation
 ### Software Dependencies

-If you plan to install GRUPS-rs from source, you'll need:
+If you plan to install  from source, you'll need:
 1. The cargo compiler [cargo](https://crates.io/). (version `>=1.66`).
 2. The [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) library (a version `>=3.24` is recommended)